AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-resource-list.md

 **[[!DNL Marketo Measure] Reporting in SFDC](https://universityonline.marketo.com/courses/bizible-and-salesforce/) (30-45 minutes)**

 This course series is designed as an introduction to the [!DNL Marketo Measure] stock reports that have been installed into Salesforce.
-These reports act as the foundation for most reporting you'll do with [!DNL Marketo Measure] data.
+These reports act as the foundation for most reporting you will do with [!DNL Marketo Measure] data.

 Topics covered: